 This year he was attending Olympia Field Country Club for his Thanksgiving dinner.
 I’ve entertained Jared for several years and each time we meet, he challenges me to be more creative and outrageous with my balloon animals.
 This was the first time I met him as a flat dad.
 It was amazing how the family interacted and with the cutout of Jared.
 We joked and laughed like normal and I still made a balloon for him – a drunken reindeer.

 This was my first encounter with a flat dad and found the experience amazing.
 I guess what shocked me most was that in 6-years at war, this was the first time I’d seen a flat dad.
-Apparently, military families have been doing this for some time and because it is not sponsored by the US Military it is up to individuals and organization to spread the word.
+Apparently, military families have been doing this for some time and because it is not sponsored by the US Military it is up to individuals and organizations to spread the word.
 So if you have a loved one serving in the military this holiday season or know of somebody serving, get them a flat solider.
-You’ll be surprise on how overwhelmed, happy, and emotional a flat solider can bring to a family.
+You’ll be surprised at how overwhelmed, happy, and emotional a flat solider can bring to a family.

-I look forward seeing Jared again in person, bopping a balloon over a cutout wasn’t as fun for me, as it is hitting him for real.
+I look forward to seeing Jared again in person, bopping a balloon over a cutout wasn’t as fun for me, as it is hitting him for real.